Trust Deeds vs. Mortgages: What’s the Difference?

 Why Invest in Trust Deeds?

 Trust deed investing is simply investing in loans secured by real estate.
 Most trust deed investments are relatively short term loans made to real estate investors.
-Trust deed investments offer an attractive yield with relatively low risk.
-Trust deed investors can earn high single-digit annual returns and in some cases double-digit returns that are paid monthly.
+Trust deed investments offer relatively low risk with double-digit returns that are paid monthly.
 These returns are very favorable and are comparable to other investment options with similar risk profiles.
 The risk of losing money in a trust deed investment is mitigated by a built in “margin of safety,” because the investment is secured by REAL property.